-Cancer is a potentially fatal disease caused by abnormal cells in the body that divide without stopping and spread into surrounding tissues.
+Cancer is a potentially fatal disease caused by abnormal cells in the body that divide and spread into surrounding tissues.
 Studies have shown marijuana has the capability of helping cancer patients manage the nausea, pain, and weight loss related to cancer treatments, and even limit the growth or kill cancer cells.

 Overview of Cancer

 Cancer is a term used to classify a large group of diseases that develop because of abnormal cells dividing and growing uncontrollably.
 Normal body cells continuously grow, divide and die.
 Cancer cells will continue to grow, rather than die, and they can invade and damage other tissues.
 Most of the time, cancer cells form a tumor, which can invade nearby normal tissue and crowd it out or push it aside.
 In a process referred to as metastasis, cancer cells can travel to other parts of body through the bloodstream of lymph vessels.
 If left untreated, cancers can cause serious illness and death.
 According to the American Cancer Society, there are over 1.6 million new cases of cancer in the United States every year.